32nd Regiment Royal Artillery: History

-In December 2016 it was announced that the Regiment would be disbanded and its personnel redistributed to other parts of the British Army.
-In the British Army's Soldier Magazine October 2020 edition, it was confirmed the regiment would not disband but will continue to support the field army in the Mini-Unmanned Aerial Systems (MUAS) support role, using the Puma and Wasp AE (All Environment) mini unmanned air system.
+In December 2016, it was announced that the regiment would be disbanded and its personnel redistributed to other parts of the British Army.
+In the British Army's Soldier Magazine, October 2020 edition, it was confirmed the regiment would not disband but would continue to support the field army in the Mini-Unmanned Aerial Systems (MUAS) support role, using the Puma and Wasp AE (All Environment) mini unmanned air system.

-As part of the Future Soldier Programme, the regiment will gain an addition MUAS battery by 2023 in the form of 42 (Alem Hamza) Battery.
+As part of the Future Soldier Programme, the regiment gained an addition MUAS battery in 2023: 42 (Alem Hamza) Battery.
+The regiment were also equipped with the Stalker VXE30 and Indago 4 UAS from 2024 under the Army's TIQUILA Programme.

+In May 2024, the regiment resubordinated to the command of Joint Aviation Command, operating under the same organisation as battlefield helicopters.

 Batteries

-The Regiment currently comprises the following batteries:
+The regiment currently comprises the following batteries: